ycpcs/cs481-fall2020-RT/syllabus.md

 This is the third year of a multi-year effort to design and develop the various software components for the York County Astronomical Society (YCAS) Radio Telescope, which is being developed in collaboration with the 2020-2021 Radio Telescope Engineering Capstone team.
 This project is being developed under the direction of the course instructors and other Engineering and COmputer Science faculty members, YCAS clients, recent York College Engineering and Computer Science graduates, and local industry partners.

+There are currently 5 sub-projects (listed below).
+Some of those sub-projects require significant additional work, others do not.
+Our clients - the York County Astronomical Society (YCAS) will determine the substance of the tasks to be accompished, as this is expected to be the final year of major SW development for the project.

-There will be 4-5 teams of 2-4 people each, working in a coordinated fashion to continue developing the entire Radio Telescope software suite.
+We will organize as teams of 2-3 people, working in a coordinated fashion to continue developing the entire Radio Telescope software suite.
 The teams will be working on:<br>
 	* **Team Venus:**   Front-End User Interface Website (Vue.js, Vuetify, etc.)<br>
 	* **Team Mercury:** Back-End Server and Database (Kotlin, Spring, AWS, etc.)<br>
 	* **Team Jupiter:** Control Room Application, including HW simulation and Testing Tools (C#, .NET)<br>